telerik/fiddler-everywhere-docs/modify-and-filter-traffic/breakpoints.md

 ### Response Breakpoint

+Setting a breakpoint for HTTP response will pause the request before it reaches the client application.
+This allows you to modify and mock different response scenarios on the fly.

 To create a rule that sets a breakpoint for HTTP response, do the following:

 1. Select the **Rules** tab and create new rule through the **Add Rule** button.